OutSystems/docs-odc/src/eap/building-apps/reuse-elements.md

 ---
-summary: Learn what elements can be shared accross app types to achieve a solid app architecture.
+summary: Learn what elements can be shared across app types to achieve a solid app architecture.
 tags:
 ---